Net-zero electrical heat: A turning point in feasibility

 Companies can capture the electrification opportunity with an integrated approach

-Companies can be proactive in overcoming perceived challenges to electrification by considering three actions.
+Companies can be proactive in overcoming perceived challenges to electrification by considering four actions.

 1. Develop a vision and a case for action: Companies with a committed leadership focus and vision for the energy transition could benefit from more cost-effective, sustainable, and resilient energy solutions, including cases with a demonstrated positive net present value (NPV).
 These solutions can not only improve short-term cost competitiveness and resilience toward energy and carbon price swings but can also fund the subsequent steps of the transition.
 First movers may gain an additional advantage through green premiums on their products.